9 Cheapest Universities in Manitoba for International Students

 Canadian Mennonite University is a young Christian university in Manitoba offering university education across the arts and sciences, established as a result of three colleges merging.
 Supported by the Mennonite Church of Canada and the Mennonite Brethren Church of Manitoba, the university is rooted in Mennonite Christian communities and their traditions but is open to all students, irrespective of their background.
 The university provides vocation-centered education, encouraging students to work in careers that are personally meaningful, socially relevant, and environmentally helpful.
 All programs are informed by a commitment to peace and justice, helping to heal a fragmented world and nurture hope.

 If you're looking to save the most on your graduate studies abroad, Canadian Mennonite University should be at the top of your list.
-International students here pay only 6,169 CAD annually for their master's degree.
+International students here pay only 5,712 CAD to 8,568 CAD annually for their master's degree.

-One of the universities you should definitely check out for practical reasons is University of Manitoba.
+One of the universities you should definitely check out for practical reasons is Brandon University.
 Here, you can finish your master's degree with minimal stress on your finances.
-After all, the tuition rate for graduate studies at University of Manitoba is 7,618 CAD to 34,298 CAD.
+After all, the tuition rate for graduate studies at Brandon University is 6,824 CAD to 7,262 CAD.

 Brandon University was established as a Baptist college in Manitoba, as the region’s missionaries and settlers felt the need for a denominational college for the youth to study.
 Brandon College began primarily as a liberal arts college with theology courses and a high school department.
 The school of music was opened in 1906 and gained nationwide recognition for its courses.
 Even today, Brandon University has one of Canada’s best conservatory departments.
 The university stopped being a denominational college in 1938, but the local community helped to keep the college open.
 The institute expanded its degree offerings over the next few decades, becoming Brandon University in 1967.

-The tuition fee at Brandon University for incoming international master’s students is 8,021 CAD to 8,407 CAD.
+The tuition fee at Booth University College for incoming international master’s students is 12,360 CAD.
 With its cheap rates, you can guarantee you’ll get a quality education without breaking the bank!

 4. University of Winnipeg